 Before you start posting and promoting your Facebook page, you need to establish a goal for your marketing strategy.
 What are you trying to achieve?
 If you’re trying to grow your email list, posting daily could be a waste of your time.

 Only a simple professional page of your company with some relevant, high-quality posts would be sufficient.
 To grow your email list, you can run an ad on Facebook for ‘Lead Ads,’ which will help grow your email list fast.
+Afterward, start sending personalized emails through a DMARC protected email domain to your leads.
 It is one of the best techniques to generate leads on Facebook, which most organizations use continually to achieve their business goal.

 Set solid goals for your brand.
 Strong goals related to your brand’s objectives are crucial to design a foolproof Facebook marketing strategy.
 Every brand has different goals but they must be centered around the actions that can impact its bottom line.